ABI-Covid-19/moh-data/README.md

 run_data.plot_daily_arrival_sum()
 ```

-Running the above code in a file should produce the following three figures:
+Running the above code in a file should produce the following three figures: (*Note that Redis server must be running)

 ![alt text](resources/Figure_1.png)